oikos-cash/oikos-docs-bsc/content/contracts/OikosState.md

     This function is only called from [`importIssuerData`](#importissuerdata), which only operated during the one week [setup period](LimitedSetup.md).

-This utility function allows adds a new entry to the debt register to set up staker debt holdings when migrating from the previous Synthetix version.
+This utility function allows adds a new entry to the debt register to set up staker debt holdings when migrating from the previous Oikos version.
-It duplicates the logic of [`Synthetix._addToDebtRegister`](Synthetix.md#_addtodebtregister) with some minor modifications to keep track of how much [debt has been imported](#importedxdramount).
+It duplicates the logic of [`Oikos._addToDebtRegister`](Synthetix.md#_addtodebtregister) with some minor modifications to keep track of how much [debt has been imported](#importedxdramount).

 ??? example "Details"